Chris Kluwe: College statistics

-NFL career
+Professional career

 Seattle Seahawks

 Kluwe was signed as an undrafted free agent by the Seattle Seahawks in 2005.
 Kluwe had been notified by both the Seahawks and St. Louis Rams that either team might draft him in the late rounds.
 As soon as the draft ended, Kluwe signed a free agent contract with Seattle.
-Kluwe had an excellent training camp with Seattle, to the point where Donnie Jones was released after the first week of Organized Team Activities, and Kluwe and Tom Rouen split time during the pre-season games for punting duties.
-Kluwe was told by the Seahawks prior to the final pre-season game they were going to take him to the practice squad as Rouen had a history over the prior three seasons of going on injured reserve during the season and the Seahawks wanted Kluwe both as a potential back-up and for developmental reasons.
+Kluwe had an excellent training camp with Seattle, to the point where Donnie Jones was released after the first week of Organized Team Activities, leaving Kluwe and Leo Araguz splitting time during the pre-season games for the punting duties.
+Kluwe was told by the Seahawks prior to the final pre-season game they were going to take him to the practice squad and the Seahawks wanted Kluwe both as a potential back-up and for developmental reasons.
 Due to NFL rules, the Seahawks had to place Kluwe on the waiver wire for 24 hours prior to signing him to a practice squad contract.
 The Seahawks waited until the last minute to place Kluwe on the waiver wire as they knew three teams had been scouting Kluwe as a potential punter for their team.
 The Seahawks concerns were well founded as Kluwe was claimed off the waiver wire early the next day by the Vikings.